zenodeapp/genesis-ethermint/README.md

 - **The less experienced**

    [node-setup-wizard.sh](scripts/node-setup-wizard.sh) is made for those who prefer to run a script without having to do any manual editing.
 It's a more interactive experience with visual feedback.
-A simple one-liner to initialize a node and generate a key would be:
+A simple one-liner to initialize a node and generate a key _(optional)_ would be:
   ```
   sh scripts/node-setup-wizard.sh --moniker your_moniker_name --key your_key_alias
   ```